 Why would anyone want to risk their lives running in front of a pack of angry bulls?
-Beats me, but apparently many people think that running in front of a pack of angry bulls is fun.
+Apparently many people think that running in front of a pack of angry bulls is fun.
 How did it all start?
 Presumably, someone long ago also thought that running in front of a pack of angry bulls might be fun!

 The San Fermin festival, originally held in October, is actually a number of festivals which gradually merged to become one:

 - The religious celebrations of San Fermin, the patron saint of Pamplona and Navarra

 - A number of commercial festivals

 As the original somber religious festivals took on more frivolous overtones, the celebrations were moved to July when the weather was more reliable (yes, despite what many believe, the weather in Spain is not always sunny and hot).

 These many elements of San Fermin have continued from those days up to the present, but the actual running of the bulls came later.
 It is said that the ritual was born from a mixture of logistical necessity and a typical Spanish reckless desire to have fun: as the bulls were being led from their pen to the bullring for the evening's fights, some wiseguy or (guys) decided it would be fun to run in front of the bulls - you know, for kicks.